nsh87/mimic-ii-vm/README.md

 controllers this will not work on Windows.

 ## VM Provisioning (a.k.a.
 Installation)
-Clone the repo and create a virtualenv using the supplied `requirements .txt`.
+Clone the repo and create a virtualenv using the supplied `requirements.txt`.
 If using virtualenvwrapper:

 ```bash